 Pupils complete two written exams, each of which are worth 50% of the final grade.
-In Paper 1 students will be required to design, write, test and refine program code in Python.
-Whilst pupils are no longer required to complete a practical for the course, they will still learn to code, debug and test programs that they have written, as this experience is essential for Paper 1.
-The written examinations cover theory of Computing, such as the fundamentals of algorithms, data representation, computer networks, cyber security, relational databases and SQL, as well as testing understanding of algorithms and programming concepts.
+In Paper 1 students will be required to design, write, test are no longer required to complete a practical for the course, they will still learn to code, debug and test programs that they have written, as this experience is essential for Paper 1.
+The written examinations cover theory of Computing. such as the fundamentals of algorithms, data representation, computer networks, cyber security, relational databases and SQL, as well as testing understanding of algorithms and programming concepts.